High-pressure water jets help remove dirt and grime, making professional washes worth the cost.

 Date and time

-With an increased demand, car wash places often increase their prices during these dates.
+With increased demand, car wash places often raise prices during these dates.
 It’s good that some service providers offer promotions during these in-demand seasons, so take advantage of those to save costs.

 The time of day you get a car wash can also affect the cost.
-Late afternoons are often the busiest or peak hours, so prices are higher during these times.
+Late afternoons are often the busiest hours, so prices are higher then.

 What are some ways to save on car wash services?